-The Massdrop x JBL LSR30X are a set of Powered Speakers with CLass D amplification and a built-in headphone output.
+Today, we review the Massdrop x JBL LSR30X, which is a set of powered speakers with Class D amplification and a built-in headphone output.
 They are priced at $279.99

 Disclaimer: Drop sent the Massdrop x JBL LSR30X Powered Speakers to me for the purposes of a review here at Headfonics.
 We thank Drop for this opportunity.